dimkk/generator-gulp-angular-sp/README.md

 ### SharePoint specific features

-This is early version, so you must consider it could be pain in the ass to use.
 First of all - use [gulpfile](app/templates/_gulpfile.js) to provide sharePoint specific values:

   * `mappedSpDir:'z:\\pathToAppFolder\\', // set mapped drive or hive and folder, where app will be *REQUIRED `